Community Oriented Policing Unit

 this rewarding program.

 The Police Department offers two sessions of the Citizens Police Academy per year.
-The following sessions will be offered in 2013: March 5th-May 14th & September 10th-November 19th.
+The 2017 Spring Session begins on March 21, 2017 and graduates on May 30, 2017.
+The 2017 Fall Session begins on September 12, 2017 and graduates on November 12, 2017.
 The classes are held once a week on Tuesday from 6:00 p.m. to 8:00 p.m.
-Classes are free of charge, but involve a commitment to attend a eleven week session.
+Classes are free of charge, but involve a commitment to attend an eleven week session.
+Students that participate in the range class will be required to purchase a certain type of ammunition for the range weapon.
 Most of the classes are held at the Henry County Police Department Training Room.

 Potential candidates for the Citizen Police Academy must